Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Related work

-\paragraph{Difference minimization} Methods that remove filters while trying to preserve characteristics such as classification accuracy \cite{liu2019metapruning}, Taylor-expansion-approximated loss \cite{you2019gate}, and the feature maps \cite{yu2018nisp,wang2018exploring,xie2020localization,luo2018thinet} of the original unpruned models.
-A disadvantage of these methods is that they require a large GPU memory to avoid loading and unloading the models in memory constantly, which would slow down the training.
-Furthermore, since finding the appropriate filters for their elimination is NP-hard, certain methods resorted to selecting filters based on their importance \cite{yu2018nisp,xie2020localization,you2019gate}, or via genetic \cite{liu2019metapruning} or greedy \cite{luo2018thinet} algorithms.
+Difference minimization methods remove filters while trying to preserve characteristics of the original unpruned models.
+Examples of these characteristics include classification accuracy \citep{liu2019metapruning}, Taylor-expansion-approximated loss \citep{you2019gate}, and the feature maps \citep{yu2018nisp,wang2018exploring,xie2020localization,luo2018thinet}.
+A disadvantage of these methods is that they require a large GPU memory to avoid loading and unloading the unpruned models in memory constantly, which would slow down the training.
+Furthermore, since finding the appropriate filters for their elimination is NP-hard, certain methods resorted to selecting filters based on their importance \citep{yu2018nisp,xie2020localization,you2019gate}, or via genetic \citep{liu2019metapruning} or greedy \citep{luo2018thinet} algorithms.